GSA/piv-guides/pages/template.md

 * Structure your guide by using a suggested outline as a starting point.
 * Use the Markdown Text Editor (i.e., syntax instructions) to write your guide.

-To begin your guide, copy and paste the Template below into your GitHub Page:
+Use these steps to copy and paste the Template below into your GitHub Page to start your guide:

 1. Go to the section below called **Template with Markdown Syntax**.
 Copy the entire Template (headings, text, and samples) up to **Template Ends Here**.
 2. Now, go to your new GitHub Page and click on the **pencil** symbol (top right-hand side of window).
 The **pencil** opens Markdown's writing and editing mode.
 3. Next, click on Line **1** of your Page (top left-hand corner) and paste in the copied Template.
 4. Scroll down to the bottom of your Page window.
 Click on the green **Commit changes** button to save the Template to your Page.

 Basic Markdown syntax is embedded in the Template.
-If you want to learn more about syntax options, go to: [**Mastering Markdown**](https://guides.github.com/features/mastering-markdown/){:target="blank"}.
+If you want to learn more about syntax options, go to [**Mastering Markdown**](https://guides.github.com/features/mastering-markdown/){:target="blank"}.

 ___

 # Template with Markdown Syntax

-**Navigation Block and Title of Guide**
+## Navigation Block and Title of Guide

 Once you have copied and pasted this **Template** into your Page, go to the **navigation block** in the upper left-hand corner of your Page (Lines 1-5).
 (The navigation block is used for website navigation when your guide is posted.)
 Make the following changes to the navigation block: